 Owner, Family Pizza Truck

 With a specially outfitted truck and trailer serving as a mobile pizzeria, the Family Pizza Truck will pull up to your location of choice, heat up the wood fired pizza oven and serve delicious slices with a genuine smile.
-With a speciality in catering events for up to 150 people, Angela and her team go above and beyond to leave their clients with good food and amazing memories.
+With the ability to cater events for up to 150 people, Angela and her team go above and beyond to leave their clients with good food and amazing memories.

 “I love the interactions I have with my clients and customers.
-When someone thanks me after their party on a Saturday, and then calls me again on Monday just to express their gratitude again, you know you did it right.”
-Angela is proud to be an integral part of these family occasions, whether it is a surprise party for 50 people or a wedding for 150 people.
-The hospitality component is what sets The Family Pizza Truck apart from the rest… “excellent service simply makes the food taste better.”
+When someone thanks me after their party on a Saturday, and then calls me again on Monday just to express their gratitude again, you know you did it right,” she said.

-The EMG grant will assist Angela in being able to accommodate the requests for more special events by purchasing a new commercial mixer and upgrading refrigeration for her handcrafted dough.
+The EMG grant will assist Angela in purchasing a new commercial mixer and upgrading refrigeration for her handcrafted dough.